-The Adult and Senior Center of Saratoga is a non-profit, non-residential community center located in the heart of downtown Saratoga Springs.
-Adults age 50 and over can join for only $20 a year and participate in programs, trips & social activities tailored to adults and seniors.
+The Saratoga Senior Center is a non-profit, non-residential community center located in the heart of downtown Saratoga Springs.
+Adults age 50 and over can join for only $25 a year and participate in programs, trips & social activities tailored to adults and seniors.
 Those striving to maintain an independent lifestyle can make new friends, share in a meal, play a game, exercise, take a class or learn a new skill.
 The social interaction provided at the Center is essential to physical and mental health.

-Since 1955 the mission of the Adult and Senior Center of Saratoga is to empower seniors to achieve and maintain personal independence and individual well-being by providing the program structure and support services necessary for healthy recreation, companionship, social involvement, and problem solving.
+Since 1955 the mission of the Saratoga Senior Center is to empower seniors to achieve and maintain personal independence and individual well-being by providing the program structure and support services necessary for healthy recreation, companionship, social involvement, and problem solving.

 Lawrence Barisic / Volunteer and Outreach Coordinator, Ext.
 209